Instant Download, NO Registration Required!

 When I was on insulin during one of my pregnancies (I was pre-diabetic then, could not use other meds - I am no longer pre-diabetic), I became seriously allergic to the recombant DNA insulin that I was prescribed.
 After using it for about 2 months, it stopped working.
 My dosage was upped, but no matter how high the dose, it no longer worked at all.
 My body simply stopped recognizing it as insulin.
 It provoked a burning at the injection site (spread out about 3" in all directions), and then a flushing and itching about 10 minutes later.

 I stopped using the insulin and went the rest of the pregnancy with slightly high blood sugar.
 But for about 2 weeks after I stopped using it, every time I ate, I'd get a flushing and itching reaction about 20 minutes after I ate.
 I got so sensitive to the injected insulin, that my body became sensitized to my OWN insulin, even though my own insulin was perfectly safe for it!
-The reaction gradually faded out.
+The reaction gradually faded out as the exposure to the similar irritant was discontinued.
+(RESEARCH NOTE: About 6 years later I found a medical journal reference to another case where this symptom sequence was documented for injected RDNA insulin.
+My case was NOT documented at the time, so this was definitely a separate case.)

 So if you become seriously sensitive to MSG in an extracted and concentrated form, your body may react for a time, to other forms of glutamate, in other foods.
 Generally these will be foods that are particularly high in it.
 But if you get DE-sensitized (by avoiding MSG for a year or two), those other reactions should subside, even though you'll LIKELY maintain an allergy to MSG, or at least, if you are exposed to it several times in a row.